 I am Chris M. Day, and I live in Homestead Florida – about halfway between Miami and Key Largo (actually a little closer to Key Largo).
-I’ve lived in (or near) Homestead for almost 33 years (since December 01ST 1987).
+I’ve lived in (or near) Homestead for over 34 years (since December 01ST 1987).
 That’s over 60% of my life !
-Although I’m originally from the Washington D.C. area (Prince Georges County Maryland and Fairfax County Virginia) I consider Homestead to be my hometown.
+Although I’m originally from the #DMV – the Washington D.C. area (Prince Georges County Maryland and Fairfax County Virginia) I consider Homestead to be my hometown.

-I’ve worked at the air base in Homestead for almost 33 years (aside from about 19 months immediately after Hurricane Andrew on August 24TH 1992).
+I’ve worked at the air base in Homestead for over 34 years (aside from about 19 months immediately after Hurricane Andrew on August 24TH 1992).
 During those 19 months that the base was being cleaned-up and partially rebuilt I worked at Andrews AFB Maryland (near Washington D.C.) and MacDill AFB Florida (near Tampa).

 I’ve had 3 main jobs working for the United States Air Force over the past 37 years.
 I’m currently an Accountable Officer / Financial Manager for a major facility maintenance and repair contract on base.
 I’ve also been a Computer Systems Administrator, and a Fighter Jet (F-16) and Tanker Aircraft (KC-135A) Maintenance Systems Analyst / Statistician.
 When I was considering joining the USAF during my Senior year in High School in 1984 I really wanted to be a Meteorologist – or a radio deejay – or both !